polvdw/avatar/README.md

 To run this badge creator code, you need to follow a few simple and quick steps:

-1. Download the index.html, function.js files and put them in the **same folder**.
+1. Download the index.html and function.js files and put them in the **same folder**.
 Download the pngs in png_examples (you can also use personal ones).

 2. Open the html on your browser (I worked on Google Chrome).